Graduate degree: MS in dental public health

 - considerations for preventing and treating oral disease in geriatric and special needs patients.

 In addition to offering educational programs, the department provides patient care at the College of Dentistry and in a variety of off-campus settings.
 It also is home to research that advances dental public health.
 The department offers an MS in dental public health and the Certificate in Geriatric and Special Needs Dentistry.

-D.D.S.
-Student Training
+DDS Student Training

 Predoctoral training in preventive, community, and geriatric dentistry is designed to increase Doctor of Dental Surgery students' awareness of preventive dental practices, aspects of dental practices affected by community factors, and care of compromised adult patients.